Ivan Glasenberg: Glencore and Xstrata merger

+Retirement

+In December 2020, Glasenberg announced that he will be retiring in 2021 thus stepping out of the CEO position after nearly 20 years.
+Glasenberg's final activities as the CEO of Glencore were holding presidential meetings in Kazakhstan and Tajikistan, overseeing the appointment of a new chair and he closed a deal to buy out the company's other partners in a large Colombian coal mine.
+He was succeeded by fellow South African Gary Nagle, who was running the firm's coal business.
+As of January 2025, Glasenberg was the largest shareholder of Glencore.

 Personal life

-Glasenberg has been a champion race-walker for both South Africa and Israel, and runs and swims daily to maintain his fitness.
-He is married with two children, and a resident of the village of Rüschlikon in Switzerland.
+Glasenberg is married to Elana Beverley Orelowitz and they have two children.
+He has been a champion race-walker for both South Africa and Israel, and runs and swims daily to maintain his fitness.
+Glasenberg is a resident of the village of Rüschlikon in Switzerland.
 Glasenberg paid 360 million SFr (£240m) in taxes to Rüschlikon following Glencore's flotation on the London Stock Exchange.
 The money enabled the residents to cut their taxation rate by 7%, which was approved by large majority after a public vote, and attracted criticism from some villagers about Glencore's alleged controversial business practices.

-As of 2022 his net worth was US$9.1 billion.